DarkHawk727/Learn-Scientific-Programming-with-Python/README.md

 ## Chapter 10: General Scientific Programing
  - [ ] 10.1 - Floating-Point Arithmetic
  - [ ] 10.2 - Stability and Conditioning
- - [ ] 10.3 - Programming Techniques and Software Development
+ - 10.3 - Programming Techniques and Software Development (No Questions or Exercises)